RizvanaBegum/launching-a-scalable-application-in-aws-cloudformation/README.md

 # launching-a-scalable-application-in-aws-cloudformation
-Launching a Scalable Web Application on AWS: A Case Study by Iac- Cloud Formation
+Launching a Scalable Web Application on AWS: A Case Study by IaaC- Cloud Formation

 # XYZ Corporation: Scalable Web Application Deployment on AWS